sgmurphy/wordpress-plugins/twenty20/readme.txt

 Stable tag: 1.7.2
 License: GPLv2 or later

-Need to highlight the differences between two images?
-Makes it easy with Twenty20 plugin.
+Easily highlight differences between two images with the Twenty20 plugin.

 == Description ==

-This inspired several new ideas for how to achieve similar functionality for our own needs.
-The goal was to create a feature that allows users to swipe between two images to display "before" and "after" comparisons.
-Most importantly, it needed to be responsive.
+The Twenty20 plugin was created to allow users to swipe between two images, showcasing "before" and "after" comparisons.
+The plugin is designed to be fully responsive and user-friendly.

 **Features**

-* Fully responsive and functional across all devices.
+* Fully responsive across all devices.
-* No coding skills required; easy to use.
+* No coding skills required.
 * Clean and intuitive user interface.
-* Ability to add before-and-after comparisons to widgets.
+* Add before-and-after comparisons to widgets.
 * Compatible with popular page builders.
 * Utilizes WP Image alt as image alt and title attributes.

-**Support Page Builders**
+**Supported Page Builders**

-*   Elementor Page Builder.
-*   UX Builder by UXThemes.
+* Flatsome UX Builder by UXThemes.

 **Quick Example**